yappabe/vagrant-docker/README.md

 nameserver 172.17.8.101
 ```

-Also add resolver files for any additional domains you might want to use (eg. docker.webfolks.be)
+Also add resolver files for any additional domains you might want to use (eg. docker.example.com)

 ### Vagrant up